Do you know what one of the most important parts of the body is for developing punch force?

 Tired of sit ups?
 So are we…

-Impact : Boxers maintained core muscle mass whilst making weight, making them stronger and punching harder at their fighting weight
+Impact : Boxers maintained core muscle mass whilst dropping weight, making them stronger and punching harder at their fighting weight.

 In this article we’ll share important information and useful methods to develop your core to ‘Punch Harder’.